MicrosoftDocs/azure-dev-docs/python/tutorial-vs-code-serverless-python-01.md

 ### Azure Functions Core Tools

 Install the Azure Functions Core Tools by following the instructions for your operating system on [Work with Azure Functions Core Tools](/azure/azure-functions/functions-run-local#v2).
-Ignore the comments in the article about the Chocolately package manager, which are not necessary to complete this tutorial.
+Ignore the comments in the article about the Chocolatey package manager, which are not necessary to complete this tutorial.

 When installing Node.js, use the default options and do *not* select the option to automatically install necessary tools.
 Also be sure to use the `-g` option with the `npm install` commands so that the Core Tools are available to subsequent commands.